AdamMcWilliam/beginGrid/README.md

 [Click here](https://adammcwilliam.github.io/beginGrid/) to try it!

 # How to use
+1. Be signed into twitch
-1. Click 'choose file' and select and image (jpeg, png), gifs work too but wont be animated.
+2. Click 'choose file' and select and image (jpeg, png), gifs work too but wont be animated.
-2. Position the image  on the screen/stream where you want it using the box around the image.
+3. Position the image on the screen/stream where you want it using the box around the image.
-3. Copy the commands from the bottom of the page starting with !image and paste into chat on [Begins Twitch](https://twich.tv/beginbot)
+4. starting with the !image command click the copy buttons and paste them in the chat below.

 Note: Multiple images are supported, Commands will change based or most recently moved image.